 The maximum period of a short-term contract or of an initial contract with one allowable renewal is 18 months.
 However, the duration may be reduced to 9 month or increased to 24 months in certain cases.

 Hiring temporary workers is under strict regulations by the French law.
 Temporary work contracts are often not used to avoid indeterminate contracts, and temporary workers need to preserve their equal rights with permanent employees.
 Temporary agencies need to pay temporary workers an indemnity equal to 10% of the gross salary that they receive for completing the assignment.

 Amendment of the Employment Contract

 An employer is not allowed to alter an employment contract in the areas such as changes in employee duties, workplace, salary, or hours of work without taking employees’ consent.
 Employers are allowed by the law to change employees’ working conditions unilaterally, and if an employee refuses to accept these changes, it is considered acceptable grounds for dismissal.

 Under the French law, the standard workweek comprises of 35 hours, but collective bargaining agreements can set a different standard.
 Employees may need to work more than 35 hours per week to be eligible for overtime.
 Employees cannot work more than 44 hours per week on an average over a 12-week period.

-Under no circumstances, can employees are asked to work longer than 48 hours a week.
+Under no circumstances can employees be asked to work longer than 48 hours a week.
 Generally, employees cannot work longer than 10 hours in a workday.
 A 12-hour limit may apply after due authorization from the labor inspector or when a collective agreement between the employer and the trade union specifies it.
 Non-managerial employees cannot be made to work more than 6 days per week.

 Overtime is allowed with a restriction of an averaged upper limit of 44 hours per week over a 12 week period.
 Employees cannot be made to work more than 48 hours per week or 10 hours per day.
 These rules do not apply to employees of the senior management, including sales representatives (VRP), executives, officers, residential services caretakers, servants, and childcare personnel.